 - Cost Elements (e.g. PC, Local Service within the cost type hardware)

 - Cost Unit (Chargeable Unit)

 IT Charging: Charging is the activity of billing external or internal customers for the IT services.
-In many cases, the business units, government organizations, or nonprofit absorbs these costs through the organizations as a line item in its budget or overhead.
+In many cases, the business units, government organizations, or nonprofit absorb these costs through the organizations as a line item in its budget or overhead.
 However, organizations improve IT accounting practices, they develop a range of different methods to bill or charge for IT services to achieve priority goals and identify the costs of a specific IT Service.
-The IT charging activities combines the service’s rate and the measure of the consumptions or utilization to create a charge or bill for the external or internal customers.
+The IT charging activities combine the service’s rate and the measure of the consumptions or utilization to create a charge or bill for the external or internal customers.

 Together, the measure of consumption and the rate help the organization to develop assessments or charges to recover the total costs of providing an IT service or achieve the target profit goals.

 - Cost Price (Recovery of costs associated with the provision of services)

 - Cost Price Plus (Cost price plus – a percentage markup value)